To the choleric in 5 seconds?

 That chefs have psychopathic characteristics is not a rarity.
 In an online survey, Australian scientists Anthony Don Erickson, Ben Shaw and Zha Agabe asked about bad experiences with bad bosses.
 Of the 240 participants, 64 percent stated that their bosses did not happen despite their bad behavior or even they were even promoted.

 The American psychologists Paul Babiak and Robert D. Hare, authors of the book "Humblers or Managers: Psychopaths at Work" assume that one in ten top managers in the United States is a psychopath.

 Attention: Not everyone who behaves strange or has a misfiring is also a psychopath.
 Psychopaths are often very charming, amiable, well educated, and conversational.
 However, they are also good actors who know how to hide their mistakes for a while.

-From a strictly scientific point of view, the term “psychopath” is even wrong: Rather, psychologists today speak of sociopathic personalities, of anti-social or dissocial personality disorders, which also occur in stages.
+From a strictly scientific point of view, the term “psychopath” is even wrong: Instead, psychologists today speak of sociopathic personalities, of anti-social or dissocial personality disorders, which also occur in stages.

 What is normal and what is psychopathic?